 Now of course the blockchain does not record everything – identities of the transacting parties are not recorded.
 So bitcoin is pseudonymous rather than anonymous – your pseudonym (bitcoin address) is recorded, but your identity isn’t.
 However in many cases identities can be linked to bitcoin addresses – and it is usually much easier than seizing someone’s laptop.

-Any bitcoin transaction with a party that knows your identity leaks information that can be used to identify your activity, past and future, on the block chain.
-For example, if you transfer bitcoins to an online retailer, an exchange, or many of the other services that take customer identity information, you allow them to link that identity to your blockchain pseudonym, potentially revealing the other transactions that you are party to.
+Any bitcoin transaction with a party that knows your identity leaks information that can be used to identify your activity, past, and future, on the blockchain.
+For example, if you transfer bitcoins to an online retailer, an exchange, or any of the other services that take customer identity information, you allow them to link that identity to your blockchain pseudonym, potentially revealing the other transactions that you are party to.

 ‘We must protect the right to maintain user privacy’

 We are only just starting to scratch the surface of what information can be mined from the open transaction ledger at the heart of bitcoin.
 As criminals develop more sophisticated laundering techniques, so others will develop more powerful tools to extract identifying information from the blockchain and trace payments.

 This also has serious implications for user privacy – we are on the whole comfortable with entrusting our financial information with banks, but opening up this transaction history for all to see on the blockchain may be too much for many.
 The laundering techniques employed by criminals may be indistinguishable from completely justified efforts by bitcoin users to mask their activity – but we must protect the right to maintain this privacy.

 What is clear is that regulators and law enforcement agencies should not fear this technology, but embrace it.
 The transparency of digital currencies makes them an uncomfortable home for the proceeds of crime.